Which eye exams do you need?

 What's your most important step toward healthy eyes and sharp vision?
 It's simple -- make an appointment to see an eye doctor.

-If you have any risk factors, you'll need to see your eye doctor more often.
+If you have any risk factors, you'll need more frequent appointments.
 People with diabetes, heart disease, high blood pressure and a slow thyroid fall into this group.
 So do people with a family history of eye disease and members of certain ethnic groups.
 African-Americans, for instance, have about a five-times-greater risk of glaucoma.
 People of Asian ethnicity or Japanese descent may be more likely to develop certain types of glaucoma.
 Long-term steroid use can also raise your risk of eye problems.
 Contact lense-wearers should also see their doctors every year.

 Here, the four eye tests you’ll get during your checkup—and what to expect.